dsc-capstone-b10-3/algorithmic-business-forcasting/index.md

 *What It Is:*

- Neural networks are a class of machine learning models inspired by the structure and function of the human brain.
+ [Neural networks](https://en.wikipedia.org/wiki/Neural_network_(machine_learning)) are a class of machine learning models inspired by the structure and function of the human brain.
 They consist of interconnected nodes, or neurons, organized into layers.
 Information flows from the input layer through hidden layers to the output layer, with each layer performing computations on the input data, making them capable of learning complex patterns and relationships in data.
-Recurrent neural nets are a type of neural network designed to handle sequential data, where the order of the data points matters, such as time-series prediction.
-LSTMs are a specialized type of recurrent neural network that have more complex hidden state mechanisms making them particularly effective for tasks involving long-range dependencies.
+[Recurrent neural nets](https://en.wikipedia.org/wiki/Recurrent_neural_network) are a type of neural network designed to handle sequential data, where the order of the data points matters, such as time-series prediction.
+[Long short-term memory networks](https://en.wikipedia.org/wiki/Long_short-term_memory) (LSTMs) are a specialized type of recurrent neural network that have more complex hidden state mechanisms making them particularly effective for tasks involving long-range dependencies.

 *Why We Think It's Good:*